None of This Is True: Plot

-The day after Josie leaves, Nathan disappears.
-Alix realizes that he was entrapped and abducted by Josie, who thought that Alix deserved a better husband and a clean slate for her life.
-Desperate to find Nathan, Alix goes to Josie's house, where she discovers Walter's decomposing body and a barely alive Erin trapped in a closet.
+The day after Josie leaves, Nathan goes out with some friends then disappears.
+Though initially assuming he went on another bender, Alix later receives a call from a hotel Nathan checked into which was paid for online with Erin's card.
+After viewing CCTV footage showing Nathan entering a car rented with Erin's card as well, Alix realises that he was kidnapped by Josie.
+Desperate to find Nathan, Alix calls the police, who break into Josie and Walter's flat and discover Walter dead and a barely alive Erin trapped in a closet.
 Roxy, Josie's missing daughter, also appears and tells a new side of the story on Alix's podcast.
 Roxy reveals that no abuse from Walter ever occurred; in fact Josie was a controlling and abusive mother.
-Roxy also reveals she and Brooke were in a relationship before she disappeared and that Josie was jealous of her because of how much Roxy liked her.
-Josie's mother Pat also contributes to the podcast, revealing that Josie sabotaged any relationship she had until she started dating Walter, who Josie secretly convinced to be with her instead.
+Roxy also reveals that she and Brooke were in a relationship before she disappeared and that Josie was jealous because of how much Roxy liked her.
+Josie's mother Pat also contributes to the podcast to discuss Josie's difficult childhood and history of anti-social behaviour and pettiness.
+She reveals that Josie sabotaged any relationship she had until she started dating Walter, who Josie secretly convinced to be with her instead.
 She denies that Walter groomed Josie like she claimed and corroborates Walter and Roxy's claims of Josie being manipulative and controlling.
+Shocked by Josie's true nature, Alix fears that she intends to kill Nathan in a misguided attempt to help Alix.

-After a nationwide manhunt, Josie is tracked down to a holiday park in Ambleside, where Nathan's body is discovered in a lake in front of a lodge where Josie kept him prisoner.
+After a nationwide manhunt, Josie is tracked down to a holiday park in Ambleside, where Nathan is discovered dead in a lake in front of a lodge where Josie kept him prisoner.
 Josie is not caught and sends Alix a voice message insisting that killing Nathan with an overdose of sedative had been an accident and she had been planning to only hold him prisoner for a few days to help her see how much better her life would be without him.
 She begs Alix to tell the world she's a good person before going on the run.
-Brooke's body is later discovered in the boot of a Morris Minor kept in a garage behind Walter and Josie's flat.
+Brooke's body is later discovered in the back of a Morris Minor kept in a garage behind Walter and Josie's flat.
 After recovering, Erin claims that Josie murdered Brooke in a fit of rage after blaming her for Roxy running away.